Voyonic-Systems/Echoes/README.md

 greeting = 'Hallo {0}, wie geht es dir?'
 ```

+### Is this library stable?
+No, it's currently in preview.
+See the version number.

 ### Why is it named "Echoes"?
 The library is named after the Pink Floyd song [Echoes](https://en.wikipedia.org/wiki/Echoes_(Pink_Floyd_song)).